 Pass-Through Deduction is a Valuable Tax Break for Business Owners

-If you are a pass-through owner and your business has qualified income, you can claim the pass-through deduction to reduce the amount of tax you pay.
+If you are a pass-through owner and your business has qualified income, you can claim the pass-through deduction to reduce the tax you pay.
 We suggest working with one of our experienced business tax accountants to ensure that you calculate your deduction correctly and claim the maximum amount allowed.

 Do you need assistance preparing and filing your pass-through business taxes?